Traffic tickets: How to fight a speeding ticket in Minnesota

 - 5 mph above the speed limit (or less) in a 60 m.p.h. zone.

-The prohibition on recording a violation on the DL record doesn’t apply if the speed limit certified is 65 mph or more.
-Caution: despite rumor, there is no “ten over” exception in Minnesota law.
+The prohibition on recording a violation on the DL record doesn’t apply if the court certifies the speed limit is 65 mph or more.
+But caution: There is no general “ten-over” exception in Minnesota law.

 The Dimler law currently only applies in 55 and 60 m.p.h. zones (10 over in a 55 mph zone, but 5 over in a 60 mph zone.)